l-zhenyi/Go_Futile/README.md

 # Go_Futlel

 I created a text-based game using Golang and Ebitengine.
-I drew inspiration from artwork and this quote:
+I drew inspiration from artwork and this quote:<br>
 "You cannot save her.
 She will always die.
 You cannot save her.
 She will always die.
 You cannot save her.
 She will always die.
 You cannot save her.
 She will always die, but i have to try."